 GeneCards Summary for COX7A2L Gene

 COX7A2L (Cytochrome C Oxidase Subunit VIIa Polypeptide 2 Like) is a Protein Coding gene.
-Diseases associated with COX7A2L include breast cancer.
-Among its related pathways are Metabolism and Alzheimers disease.
+Among its related pathways are Metabolism and Gene Expression.
 GO annotations related to this gene include electron carrier activity and cytochrome-c oxidase activity.
 An important paralog of this gene is COX7A2.